 In cases such as a myomectomy, the removal of fibroid tumors, or tubal reanastomosis, the reversal of a tubal ligation, the traditional open surgery approach involves a three-day hospital stay for pain management and six to eight weeks for recovery.
 With robotic surgery, the patient is discharged the same day and can return to most activities within a week.

-To learn more about robotic surgery, please contact Greater Carolinas Women's Center at 704-587-2400 to speak with a representative.
+To learn more about robotic surgery, please contact Greater Carolinas Women's Center to speak with a representative.